rjshap/AutoSharesAPI/web-api/introduction.md

 After you submit the developer registration form, AutoShares will set up your developer environment and provide connection keys within 1-2 business days.
 We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

+### Authentication

+Every call to AutoShares API must include an API secret key.
+After you create an AutoShares developer account, we generate API keys for you.
+To start working with the API with your keys, you need to activate your account.

+We use Auth0's 2.0 protocol for authentication and authorization.
+Publicly we support the Authorization Code flow (server-side application).
+OAuth 2.0 is a simple protocol and a developer can integrate with AutoShares’ Auth0 2.0 endpoints easily, especially using client libraries.

-**Step 3: Follow the Authentication process after your receive your connection keys** [**Authentication Instructions**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)
+Follow the Authentication process after your receive your connection keys** Read more here: [**Authentication Instructions**] [**link**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)

 #### Working with the APIs